At his New Jersey golf club, Trump finds supportive audience

 Details are soon to be finalized for Trump’s reimagined nominating convention, which will now be based in and around the nation’s capital.
 Though the White House is still being considered for Trump’s acceptance speech, an idea that has drawn bipartisan blowback for using the executive mansion for an explicitly political purpose, other options are in the mix, according to the officials.

 The president also is focusing on fundraising to bankroll the stretch run.

 After a fundraiser at a yacht club on Lake Erie on Thursday, Trump planned to raise money at a pair of events Saturday in the Hamptons on New York’s Long Island, including one hosted by his eldest son.
 On Sunday, before returning to Washington, Trump was scheduled to attend another, in Deal, New Jersey, at the the home of the late Stanley Chera, a friend and donor who died in April from the coronavirus.

+The push comes after a heated call this past week in which Trump urged GOP megadonor Sheldon Adelson to contribute even more to the campaign, according to the officials.

 The White House had said that Trump would skip his normal lengthy August vacation in Bedminster this year to focus on the pandemic and campaign.
 A plan to spend a week at the club was scrapped., but he is set to return for another long weekend, perhaps as soon as Wednesday.